 It is the dehydration that makes you feel awful during a bout of diarrhoea and the most important part of treatment is drinking lots of clear fluids.
 Sachets of oral rehydration salts give the perfect biochemical mix to replace the fluids and electrolytes you are losing in the diarrhoea.
-If you don’t have any to hand then any dilute mixture of sugar and salt in water will be suitable substitute: try Coke or orange squash with a three-finger pinch of salt added to each glass (if you are salt-depleted you won’t taste the salt).
+If you don’t have any to hand then any dilute mixture of sugar and salt in water will be a suitable substitute: try Coke or orange squash with a three-finger pinch of salt added to each glass (if you are salt-depleted you won’t taste the salt).
 Otherwise make a solution of a four-finger scoop of sugar with a three-finger pinch of salt in a 500ml glass and add a squeeze of lemon or orange juice to improve the taste.
 The juice also adds potassium, which is lost in diarrhoea.
 Drink two large glasses after every bowel action, and more if you are thirsty.
 These solutions are still absorbed well if you are vomiting, but you will need to take sips at a time.
-If you are not eating you need to drink three litres a day plus the same amount as whatever is pouring into the toilet.
-If you feel like eating, take a bland, high carbohydrate diet.
-Heavy greasy foods will probably give you cramps.
+If you are not eating you need to drink 3 litres a day plus the same amount as whatever is pouring into the toilet.
+If you feel like eating, take a bland, high-carbohydrate diet.
+Heavy, greasy foods will probably give you cramps

 Some people like to carry an antibiotic either because they will be remote from medical help or to treat travellers’ diarrhoea quickly.
 Drugs such as ciprofloxacin and rifaximin can be used to shorten travellers’ diarrhoea if they are started early enough in the illness.
 If the diarrhoea is bad, or you are passing blood or slime, or you have a fever, you will probably need a longer course of antibiotics in addition to fluid replacement.
 Some travellers also like to take antibiotics with them to treat bacillary dysentery – eg: azithromycin, ciprofloxacin or norfloxacin.
-Which drug to take, whether to treat simple travellers’ diarrhoea or bacillary dysentery, depends on the sensitivity of the organisms in the countries being visited and personal medical history so seek expert advice before you travel.
+Which drug to take, whether to treat simple travellers’ diarrhoea or bacillary dysentery, depends on the sensitivity of the organisms in the countries being visited and personal medical history, so seek expert advice before you travel.
 If the diarrhoea is greasy and bulky and is accompanied by sulphurous (eggy) burps, one likely cause is giardia.
 This requires a different treatment (tinidazole for preference but metronidazole will do).
-Again some people like to take these medications with them.
+Again, some people like to take these medications with them.

 Always seek medical advice as soon as possible if you have symptoms of giardia or you are vomiting or have other symptoms of bacillary dysentery or if simple diarrhoea fails to settle after a couple of days.
 Similarly, if the diarrhoea fails to settle after two doses of ciprofloxacin or the three-day course of rifaximin, then you should seek medical advice.
 Remember, children can succumb rapidly to dehydration and it is not advisable to give them antibiotics without first consulting a doctor.

 Bacterial conjunctivitis (pink eye) can occur when travelling in South America; people who wear contact lenses are most open to this irritating problem.
 The eyes feel sore and gritty and eyelids will often be stuck together in the mornings.
 They will need treatment with antibiotic drops or ointment.
 Lesser eye irritation should settle with bathing in salt water and keeping the eyes shaded.
 If an insect flies into your eye, extract it with great care, ensuring you do not crush or damage it otherwise you may get a nastily inflamed eye from toxins secreted by the creature.
-The elongated and colourful blister beetles carry warning colouration to tell you not to crush them anywhere against your skin.
+The elongated and colourful blister beetles carry warning coloration to tell you not to crush them anywhere against your skin.

 A fine pimply rash on the trunk is likely to be heat rash; cool showers, dabbing dry, and talc will help.
 Treat the problem by slowing down to a relaxed schedule, wearing only loose, baggy, 100%-cotton clothes and sleeping naked under a fan; if it’s bad, you may need to check into an air-conditioned hotel room for a while.